dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 1. Create GKE cluster

-  You can create standard and autopilot cluster.
+  You can create standard and an autopilot cluster.
 In ths article, we will create the standard cluster.
   At this time you have two options to create a cluster: `manually` or by `Use a setup guide`.

   * Manually
   ![create-manually-cluster](/img/posts/20220810/create-manually-cluster.png)

   * Use a setup guide

     In this article we will `use a setup guide ` and `cost-optimized cluster`.
     ![create-setup-guide](/img/posts/20220810/create-setup-guide.png)

   * Choose a suitable location and name your cluster.
   ![cost-optimized-cluster](/img/posts/20220810/pick-name-location.png)

-  * Set release channel.
+  * Set a release channel.
     We are going to set `Regular channel` .
 This version have passed internal validation and are considered production-quality.
   ![set-release-channel](/img/posts/20220810/set-release-channel.png)

-  * Choose cluster size.
+  * Choose a cluster size.
     In this article we are going to keep the default size.
   ![set-cluster-size](/img/posts/20220810/set-cluster-size.png)